Amezrial/ID_Script/README.md

 ## Installation

-1. Drag ID_Script into your FiveM resources directory. cd path/to/your/resources
+1. Drag ID_Script into your FiveM resources directory

-2. Add the following line to your server config to ensure the script is loaded: start ID_Script or ensure ID_Script
+2. Add the following line to your server config to ensure the script is loaded: start ID_Script

-Define permission for toggling ID display add_ace group.Discordgroup "idabovehead.toggle" allow add_principal identifier.discord:000000000000 group.Discordgroup
+Define permission in your Server.cfg for toggling ID display add_ace group.Discordgroup "idabovehead.toggle" allow
+add_principal identifier.discord:000000000000 group.Discordgroup

 (Make sure this role is in your DiscordAcePerms and Badger_Discord_API)

 example:
-add_ace group.staff "idabovehead.toggle" allow                             -- Replace group.staff with Discord Role you want to use.
+add_ace group.staff "idabovehead.toggle" allow
-add_principal identifier.discord:010101010101 group.staff                  --Replace 010101010101 with your Role ID you want to use.
+add_principal identifier.discord:010101010101 group.staff